misterdustinface/misterdustinface.github.io/_posts/2014-4-13-numbergame.md

 {{ page.title }}
 ================

-[Numbers][Remind me to add link] Available for Download for any computer that can run GL20 (it's a graphics thing - and it needs it at the moment because we used really wonky texture sizes for our prototype).
+[Numbers][] Available for Download for any computer that can run GL20 (it's a graphics thing - and it needs it at the moment because we used really wonky texture sizes for our prototype).

 A tile-based number game that is still in development.
 It will be released for android devices.